 Care Enough to Confront

 Many people avoid confrontation.
 Some fear being disliked and rejected.
 Others are afraid confrontation will make things worse by creating anger and resentment in the person they confront.
 But avoiding confrontation always worsens the situation.
-Confrontation can be a win-win situation, a chance to help and develop your people--if you do it with respect and with the other person's best interests at heart.
-Here are 10 guidelines to help you confront positively:
+Confrontation can be a win-win situation, a chance to help and

 Summer is a flying.

 Resort stuff- we've hired a full time dock manager to fill the big shoes of Jerry Newcomb.
 His name is Lincoln Hunt.
 He has stayed with us with his parents for the past 10 years or so.
 He is a school teacher from Dallas, retired for now.
 Not married, 36 today?
 Loves to fly fish and talk about it... you should see him on the forum shortly.
 He will be in the office alot doing double duty.